Fix multiple SPF records

 The PermError occurs when an email service provider fails to verify your domain’s SPF record.
 This may happen if you’re using the incorrect syntax in your SPF record entry or if you have multiple SPF records.

-To fix the PermError, check your syntax and make sure to combine your SPF records if you have more than one of these.
+To fix the PermError, check your syntax and combine your SPF records if you have more than one.

 Do I Need to Merge My DKIM Records?

-No — DKIM records sometimes need to be split.
+No — DKIM records sometimes need to be split because some providers can’t handle super long entries in your DNS.
 If you see two, that’s likely intentional.
 To find out more, read our article on how to split your DKIM record.

 Fix Your WordPress Emails Now